DIY Home Inspection: How to Spot Minor Issues

 Learn how to spot check your home for minor issues before they become big problems.

-How to Inspect Your Home for Minor Damage
+Tools You Need to Inspect Your Home for Minor Damage

 - Protective eyewear